 The BCIT bookstore carries textbooks, general reference books, software, and stationery.
 Please visit bcit.ca/bookstore for more information.

-Books for Winter 2018 offerings of this course are available in the following BCIT online bookstores.
+Books for Spring/Summer 2019 offerings of this course are available in the following BCIT online bookstores.
 Please choose the bookstore appropriate for the offering you are considering.

 If you are taking this course, but are not taking it through either Distance Education or Online Learning, nor at the BCIT Downtown Campus (DTC), please purchase books for this course at the BCIT Burnaby Bookstore.